walter-ozmore/factorio-plot/README.md

 The output images' file names can be edited using `config.yaml` and the colors can be edited by the files in the shader folder

+# Common issues

+Error: `./start.sh: line 14: venv/bin/activate: No such file or directory`

+Solution: Delete the venv folder in the directory